About The UAE

 - The Dubai International Finance Centre acts as the regional financial hub for the Middle East and Africa.

-- It is a popular location of companies' regional treasury and pooling operations, as well as shared service centres.
+- It is a popular location for companies' regional treasury and pooling operations, as well as shared service centres.

-- The UAE is a low-tax environment with trading hours that overlap with South-east Asia and Europe.
-Companies operating in FTZs can secure a 50-year exemption on CIT.
+- The UAE is a low-tax environment with trading hours that overlap with Southeast Asia and Europe.
+Companies operating in Free Zones can enjoy up to 50 years of CIT exemption.

 - The UAE is a regional renminbi hub.